oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.4/README.md

     DOMAIN_NAME=soainfra
     DOMAIN_TYPE=soa
     ADMIN_HOST=<Administration Server hostname>
+    ADMIN_PORT=7001
     PERSISTENCE_STORE=jdbc

-If PERSISTENCE_STORE is not specified, default value is taken as 'jdbc' When PERSISTENCE_STORE=jdbc, JDBC persistent store will be configured for all servers for TLOG + SOAJMS/UMSJMS servers If PERSISTENCE_STORE=file, file based persistent stores will be used instead.
+If PERSISTENCE_STORE is not specified, default value is taken as 'jdbc'.
+When PERSISTENCE_STORE=jdbc, JDBC persistent store will be configured for all servers for TLOG + SOAJMS/UMSJMS servers.
+If PERSISTENCE_STORE=file, file based persistent stores will be used instead.

+>IMPORTANT: In the Administration Server's environment variables file, the `ADMIN_PORT` value must be mentioned as `7001`.

 To start a docker container with a SOA domain and the WebLogic Administration Server call `docker run` command and pass the above `adminserver.env.list` file.

 A sample docker run command is given below:

-     $ docker run -i -t  --name soaas --network=SOANet -p 7001:7001  -v /u01/DockerVolume/SOAVolume/SOA:/u01/oracle/user_projects   --env-file ./adminserver.env.list oracle/soa:12.2.1.4.0
+     $ docker run -i -t  --name soaas --network=SOANet -p 7001:7001  -v /u01/DockerVolume/SOAVolume/SOA:/u01/oracle/user_projects   --env-file ./adminserver.env.list oracle/soasuite:12.2.1.4

 The options `-i -t` in the above command runs the container in interactive mode and you will be able to see the commands running in the container.
 This includes the command for RCU creation, domain creation and configuration followed by starting the Administration Server.